What Is User Engagement & Why Measure It?

 Different Metrics You Need to Compare

 By comparing Total Visits vs Purchases, you’ll get a high-level overview of the contrast between peak visit times and how that data compares to conversions.
-In this example, it’s clear that the peak times for visitors are in November and February.
+In this example, peak times for visitors are in November and February.
 Visits are increasing around Black Friday and Valentine’s Day.
 There’s a good chance This rise in traffic is influenced by campaigns that ran during those times.
-In this example, when purchases are trending, this follows the visitors’ trend, so you can infer that the user experience through the funnels is pretty successful.
+When purchases are trending, this follows the visitors’ trend, so you can infer that the user experience through the funnels is pretty successful.

-However, the above example is an ideal situation.
+However, this example is an ideal situation.
 For your digital experience, you may have many users visiting, but no purchases.
 So why are these two metrics indirectly proportional?
 Again, at this point, you can only hypothesize, so let’s dive in further.

-Once you identify where users are coming from, it is extremely valuable to organize that data in a visual chart like the one above.
+Once you identify where users are coming from, it is extremely valuable to organize that data in a visual chart.
 By analyzing your visits by channel, you’ll be able to see which channels are influencing most visits, potentially improving content, images, and the measuring of your CTAs.

-In this example, it is clear that paid search, direct traffic, and organic search have the most user visits attributed to them.
+In this example, paid search, direct traffic, and organic search have the most user visits attributed to them.
 By bringing in your ad spend here vs revenue created by the orders placed, you’ll be able to know which channel brings in more revenue for the least amount of investment.

 At this point, some of your questions might be answered, but as any true analyst driven by the “why” question, you dig further.
 You know that some channels influence more visits, but does that mean those channels are leading to conversions?
 Let’s take this one step further.